Date of Last Revision: 28 September 2018

 |Necessary for our legitimate interests (to develop our Services and grow our business)|

-188.8.131.52.
-We will get your express opt-in consent before we share your personal data with any company outside the KIN structure of companies (“KIN Companies”) for marketing purposes.
+7.5.
+Third Party Marketing: We will get your express opt-in consent before we share your personal data with any company outside of Kin.

-184.108.40.206.
-You can ask us or third parties to stop sending you marketing messages at any time by logging into the Service and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by contacting us at any time.
+7.6.
+Opting Out: You can ask us or third parties to stop sending you marketing at any time by logging into Kin and adjusting your marketing preferences, by following opt-out links on any marketing message you get, or by contacting us.
+Opting out does not apply to personal data you give us by using Kin.

-22.214.171.124.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+7.6.2.
+If we need to use your personal data for other reasons, we will let you know and will explain why we can legally do so.

-126.96.36.199.
-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+7.6.2.
+We may process your personal data without your knowledge or consent, in compliance with the above rules, if required or permitted by law.

 8. Disclosures of your personal data